We Need You!

 - Must be able to work well with people – work directly with the public and other volunteers.

-- Must dress appropriately for retail workplace.
+- Must dress appropriately for the workplace.
 We will provide a Homeward Bound t-shirt.

 - Must be able to handle cats safely and compassionately.